xmos/lib_device_control/README.rst

 Specification
 .............

-*Host* controls *resources* on a *device* by sending *commands* to over a *transport* protocol.
-Resources are identified by a unique 32bit ID and live in tasks that run on logical cores of the device.
+*Host* controls *resources* on a *device* by sending *commands* to it over a *transport* protocol.
+Resources are identified by a unique 32bit ID and exist in tasks that run on logical cores of the device.
 There can be multiple resources in a task.

       "Send command c to resource R"